guigrpa/oao/README.md

 * Works with **yarn**, hence (relatively) **fast**.
 * **Simple to use** and extend (hope so!).
-* Provides a number of monorepo **workflow enhancers**: installing all dependencies, validating version numbers, determining updated packages, publishing everything at once, etc.
+* Provides a number of monorepo **workflow enhancers**: installing all dependencies, validating version numbers, determining updated sub-packages, publishing everything at once, etc.
 * **Prevents some typical publish errors** (using a non-master branch, uncommitted/non-pulled changes).